Now more than ever, we know that we really can’t do without our greatests passions, our freedom and our friends.

 For those lucky swimmers who live along the coast, it a no-brainer: open-water swimming.
 But what about those who live in big cities and want to enjoy the summer sunshine?
 The best choice is an outdoor swimming pool.
 There is nothing better than an early-morning swim with the sun shimmering across the pool or swimming when it is boiling hot in the city, right in the middle of the afternoon.

 Of course, there are plenty of differences from swimming indoors.
-Let’s find out what the main differences are between training outdoors in summer and indoors in winter.
+Let’s find out what the main differences are between training in outdoor swimming pools in summer and indoors in winter.

 Of course, the temperature also varies according to the outside weather.

-Tip: arena offers a range of goggles that might be ideal for you.
-Mirrored and polarized are both excellent for outdoor swimming.
+arena offers a range of goggles that might be ideal for you.
+Mirrored and dark lenses are both excellent for outdoor swimming.

 Last but not least, my main tip is to take better care of your skin.
 Remember that too much exposure to sunlight can cause damage.
 So, even when you are just going for an ordinary swim, remember to wear protection, so that you are not forced to miss out on the pleasure of swimming in an outdoor pool in summer due to painful sunburn.